GarySimons/holiday-destinations/README.md

 The icons used are self explanatory so that the user does not need to struggle to interpret what the icon will actually do.

 ##### Colours:
-Using learned knowledge from prior research, bright and vibrant colours have a higher influence in terms of positivity and therefore more potential sales/leads and interactions: Using https://coolors.co/d9f0ff-5bc0eb-e55934-fa7921-fde74c i was able to find a colour scheme that suited the afor mentioned points.
+Using learned knowledge from prior research, bright and vibrant colours have a higher influence in terms of positivity and therefore more potential sales/leads and interactions: Using <a href='[Generate - Coolors.co](https://coolors.co/d9f0ff-5bc0eb-e55934-fa7921-fde74c)'>This</a> i was able to find a colour scheme that suited the afor mentioned points.

 Primary: #5BC0EB “Blue Jeans” I chose this as the primary colour as the colour blue is great to influence thoughts of trust, honesty and intelligence.